-As home automation becomes more and more popular, we have more companies offering their products.
-The competition is unreal, and as a result a lot of customers are lost in their choice.
-Also, because of such rapid growth of technology, some companies can’t compete anymore and have to step out of race.
-Revolv is a bright example of it.
-The hub didn’t look good to begin with, but the company had thousands of customers who were pretty unhappy to learn that starting from May 15th 2016, the Revolv hub is no longer functional.
-And it’s after years of use.
+As home automation becomes more popular, there are more and more companies offering smart home products.
+The competition is unreal and, as a result, a lot of customers are getting lost in the choices.
+And because of the rapid growth of technology, some companies just can’t compete anymore and have to step out of race: Revolv is a perfect example.
+The hub didn’t look good to begin with, but the company had thousands of customers who were pretty unhappy to learn that as of May 15th 2016, the Revolv Hub would no longer be functional — and after years of use!

-So, once you’ve started looking into home automation, it seems like the most important thing to do would be analyzing the company’s position.
+So, once you’ve started looking into home automation, it seems like the most important thing to do would be to analyze the company’s position.
 But, when we talk about SmartThings vs. Insteon, the two companies have been on a market for more than 10 years and seem pretty steady.
-However, you never know when the other giant company might just swallow them and leave customers with useless devices.
+However, as is the problem in this new smart home market, you never know when the next giant company might just go under and leave customers with useless devices.

 SmartThings, on the contrary, doesn’t have this feature.
 So, depending how far you want to go with your home automation, you can make the right decision choosing between the two systems.

-- Difference # 2: Adjustable ramp rates for dimmers – This difference also goes in favour of Insteon.
-Basically, with the Insteon dimmer you can program the level of light you want and choose the speed you want the lights to fade on/off.
+Difference # 2: Adjustable ramp rates for dimmers – This difference also goes in favor of Insteon.
+Basically, with the Insteon Dimmer you can program the level of light you want and choose the speed you want the lights to fade on/off.

-Can’t do the same stuff with Smartthing dimmers.
-So, if you don’t really care at which speed your dimmer will fade on/off lights, then you can just forget about this difference.
+You can’t do the same stuff with SmartThing Dimmers.
+It’s a somewhat minor thing, so if you don’t really care at which speed your dimmer will fade on/off lights, then you can just forget about this difference.

-As a result, if you use, let’s say, Wemo crock pot, you’ll have no problem controlling it with SmartThings hub, whereas you can’t say the same stuff about Insteon.
-However, there is a way out, you won’t have total control of your crock pot with Insteon, but, if you install Insteon On/Off outlet, you’ll be able just to turn off the crock pot whenever you want by turning off the outlet where the crock pot is plugged in.
+As a result, if you use, let’s say, WeMo Crock Pot, you’ll have no problem controlling it with SmartThings Hub, whereas you can’t say the same about Insteon.
+However, there is a way out, you won’t have total control of your crock pot with Insteon, but, if you install an Insteon On/Off Outlet, you’ll be able just to turn off the crock pot whenever you want by turning off the outlet where the crock pot is plugged in.
 Not the best way, but kind of works.
 You can check more compatibility features in the chart below.

 Find more about WeMo crock pot in WeMo Crock Pot Slow Cooker Review: The Good and the Bad